orbeon/orbeon-forms-doc/form-builder/edit-source.md

 It is possible to edit the XML representation in the dialog, or to copy/paste it to an external editor for further changes.
 After saving changes from the dialog, those are immediately taken into account by Form Builder.

 _NOTE: You have to be cautious when doing so because it is possible to break the form by making changes!
 We recommend that you learn about XForms before making such changes._

+[SINCE Orbeon Forms 2023.1]

+There is also an ["XHTML Export"](buttons-bar.md) button in the buttons bar, which allows directly downloading the form definition.